best-practice-and-impact/ons-spark/ons-spark/spark-concepts/persistence.md

 ### Filling up cache/file system with persisted data

 There is a limited amount of memory on the executors of the Spark cluster and if you fill it up with cached data Spark will start to spill data onto disk or return an out of memory error.
-Spark will prioritise recent caches and run more expecsive processes to manage the low priority data.
+Spark will prioritise recent caches and run more expensive processes to manage the low priority data.
 Remember to empty the cache when you've stopped using a DataFrame and don't cache too many DataFrames at one time.
 Memory management in a Spark cluster is a complex topic, a good introduction is given in [this blog](https://0x0fff.com/spark-memory-management).

 The same is true for the file system, although there is much more space to store data of course.
 It's good practice to delete a checkpoint directory after use within a Spark script.
 The same is true for staging tables, unless you want to view the data at a later date.